 The map above shows which counties switched party in the 2016 US Presidential election compared to 2012.
 Red counties switched from Democrat to Republican, blue counties switched from Republican to Democrat and the vast majority in grey did not switch parties.

-The map above shows the country level results of the 2016 Republican Presidential primaries as of April 5, 2016.
-Blue for Trump, gold for Cruz, red for Rubio, green for Kasich and turquoise for Carson.
+The map above shows the country level results of the 2016 Republican Presidential primaries.
+Dark blue for Trump, gold for Cruz, red for Rubio, turquoise for Kasich and light-blue for Carson.

 One important fact to remember about that the Nazis is that they were originally democratically elected into office.
 The map above shows where National Socialist German Workers Party (Nazi) support was the highest in the election of March 3rd, 1933.